swacksoc/discord-bots-session/README.md

 * Write a method than returns the total number of users on the server
   * Make this output display how many are bots and how many are actively online
 * Write a function to count and output the total number of times a word has been said
+* Write a function to sort a list of things

+## Slightly harder next steps

-* Write a function to create and commands dynamically
+* Write a function to create commands dynamically
   * For example "create test this is not a test" creates a command "test" which returns "this is not a test"
   * Write a function to remove dynamic commands
 * Write a function to encrypt an input like Enigma
   * Write a function to decrypt the output back to the input
   * Ideally these should not be cyclical (decrypting text and then encrypting it should not return the input)
 * Use a third party API to pull weather data for a given location
+  * Have this command also output an image representing the weather conditions
+  * Reminder that some cities share names with other cities in another country so don't forget to also take in a country or region, for example Manchester,UK or Birmingham,US
 * Now write a help function because you know you'll forget this nonsense!

 ..
 Something Something ..